finale-lua/lua-docs-generator/README.md

 It supports many aspects of [ExpLua](http://lua-users.org/wiki/ExpLua) to create very clean documentation.

+For examples on how this script parses Lua files, check out the `test-files` folder.

 ## Contribute

 I welcome contributions!
 This repo follows the "fork-and-pull" philosophy.
 If you're going to add a feature, please create an issue first so we can keep track of it.